How to Treat Mastitis in Goats

 Milk samples will always have small amounts of immune cells, especially as an animal ages.
 But as the number of these immune cells increases, so does the likelihood that there is mastitis infection.

-Unfortunately, the causal relationship between SCC and mastitis infection is more complicated in goats because noninfectious factors like the stage of lactation can affect SCC levels.
-2 As a result, the somatic cell count test alone is less accurate at detecting mastitis in goats.
+Unfortunately, the causal relationship between SCC and mastitis infection is more complex in goats because non-infectious factors, such as the stage of lactation, can also affect SCC levels.2 As a result, the somatic cell count test alone is less accurate at detecting mastitis in goats.

 This test uses the reaction between the CMT reagent and the genetic material of the sample’s somatic cells.
 More somatic cells mean a higher CMT score.
 The California Mastitis Test uses the following scale to make a diagnosis after the test is completed: